CLOSED CHURCHES WITHIN THE

 Brief History:

-1881.
-For several years prior, the Evangelical Association had a regular
+December 20, 1881.
+For several years prior, the Evangelical Association

 Final disposition: